Ludwig angina is an infection of the floor of the mouth under the tongue. It is due to a bacterial infection of the teeth or jaw.

 When to Contact a Medical Professional

 Breathing difficulty is an emergency situation.
-Go to the emergency room or call your local emergency number (such as 911) right away.
+Go to the emergency room or contact your local emergency number (such as 911) right away.

 Visit the dentist for regular checkups.